Welcome from Our Dean

-I encourage you to push yourself to work at your full potential, but don't forget to 'play' and create balance in your life.
-Our goal is to create a success plan for each of you and to inspire you to take charge of your learning.
-Be willing to ask for help and to offer help others may need.
-I ask that you demonstrate a mutual respect and positive regard for one another.
-I believe you will achieve great things this year and together we can begin to make a difference in the lives of people we encounter along the way.
+Work to your full potential, but don't forget to have balance in your intellectual life.
+Take advantage of the beauty of Vermont and the connections you make with your peers.
+The College's goal for your learning is to help you create a four-year plan for your success and to inspire you to take charge of your learning.
+Please ask for help when you need it and offer to help others who may need your support.
+Remember to demonstrate a mutual respect and positive regard for one another.
+I know each of you will achieve great things this year; and together we can begin to make a difference in the lives of the people we encounter along the way.

 Dean, College of Nursing & Health Sciences